 Arizona Window Washers : We’re Hiring!

-When the weather starts to cool down, homeowners everywhere begin preparing for the coming season: fixing the heater, digging out the duvet, stocking up on the liquor, and cleaning out the gutters (you know – just in case).
+When the weather starts to cool down, homeowners everywhere begin preparing for the coming fall season: fixing the heater, digging out the duvet, stocking up on the liquor, and cleaning out the gutters (you know – just in case).
 But did you ever stop to consider the condition of your windows?
+A simple yet effective solution is creating a window cleaning checklist for homeowners.
+This can help ensure that your windows are prepped for the changing season, keeping your home energy-efficient and your views clear.

 Why Does Window Cleaning Matter?

-Don’t underestimate the role windows play in keeping the elements out, or keeping your home’s temperature as warm as it should be.
+Don’t underestimate the role windows play in keeping the elements out or maintaining your home’s temperature.
 Did you know that neglecting your window maintenance could result in higher energy bills and many other problems for your home?
-Windows are exposed to the elements all year long, often receiving more damage than some other areas of your home.
-So it’s essential to keep your windows spic and span before so the weather can stay outside where it belongs!
+Windows are exposed to the elements all year long, often receiving more damage than other areas of your home.
+To ensure your windows are in top shape before fall, consider following a window cleaning checklist for homeowners.
+This simple guide will help you keep your windows spic and span so the weather can stay outside where it belongs!

-In this article, we’ll show you how to do that by giving you a list of issues with your windows you need to address and parts that need cleaning, maintenance, or replacement before the leaves turn golden and the winds start to blow.
+In this article, we’ll show you how to do that by giving you a window cleaning checklist for homeowners, highlighting issues with your windows that need to be addressed.
+We’ll cover parts that require cleaning, maintenance, or replacement before the leaves turn golden and the winds start to blow.

 What should you look out for before you clean?

 Before you begin sweeping, you usually turn off the fan, right?
 Cleaning is no different.
-Before you begin, there are some issues with your windows you need to inspect them for and resolve.
-Otherwise, they might render your work useless.
+Before you dive into window cleaning, there are some important issues you need to inspect your windows for.
+Refer to a window cleaning checklist for homeowners to ensure you’ve addressed any potential problems.
+Resolving these issues first will save you time and effort, ensuring that your work isn’t wasted.

 1. Draft